757rb/organizing/README.md

 # Schedule Speakers For Upcoming Events

+Please pitch in and add to this list or update it as we work to confirm a speaker for a specific date.
+Once that is done, here is a check list we want to do.

+* Announce speakers/abstract on meetup
+* Announce meetup on twitter and google groups
+* Make sure meetup.com copy looks good on the [757rb.org](http://757rb.org/) site.

 This is a list that Ryan (@rmcastil) put together from his trip to Ruby DCamp.

 * Andrew Culver @andrewculver (@rmcastil requested via twitter)